admiralarjun/RAID/README.md

 cd raid
 ```

+---

 ### 2. Configure Docker Compose

-Copy the sample file and modify it if needed:
+Copy the sample file and customize it for your environment:

 ```bash
 cp sample-docker-compose.yml docker-compose.yml